Home

 What to avoid

 Healing can be accelerated by using the correct medicines, ointments and jellies.
 Infection can be prevented by means of various antibiotic drugs and creams such as nystatin, fluconozole, antiseptics, other antivirals etc. Should gastrointestinal infections occur, it may become necessary to administer analgesics (pain killers) as well as soothing drugs to minimize the irritation of the mouth and stomach.
+Studies have shown that Amino Acid and vitamin supplements support the recovery process.

 The rule here is that the type of supplements - drugs and ointments - as well as the frequency of administering these, will be specific to your patient’s condition.
 The doctor will prescribe the most appropriate treatments with which to achieve maximum relief.